parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-omp/output-1/interactions/README.md.txt

 -b | Read/Write binary files | read, write |  |
 -k | Optimized kernel ID | integer value | 0

-- **-m [simulation method]**
-Sets the simulation method, either "history" or "event".
-The default is the history-based method.
-See the [Transport Simulation Styles](#Transport-Simulation-Styles) section for more information.

-- **-s [size]**
-Sets the size of the Hoogenboom-Martin reactor model ('small', 'large', 'XL', 'XXL').
-The default is 'large'.
-See the description in the original README for details on problem size implications.

-- **-g [gridpoints]**
-Sets the number of gridpoints per nuclide.
-Overrides '-s' defaults.

-- **-G [grid type]**
-Sets the grid search type ('unionized', 'nuclide', 'hash').
-The default is 'unionized'.
-See the [Cross Section Lookup Methods](#Cross-Section-Lookup-Methods) section for more details.

-- **-p [particles]**
-Sets the number of particle histories (only for "history" method).

-- **-l [lookups]**
-Sets the number of cross-section (XS) lookups per particle (history-based) or total lookups (event-based).

-- **-h [hash bins]**
-Sets the number of hash bins (only for "hash" grid type).

-- **-b [binary mode]**
-Read or write simulation data to/from a binary file ('read', 'write').
-See original README for details.

-- **-k [kernel]**
-Selects which kernel to run (0 for baseline, 1, 2, etc. for optimized variants).

 ## Feature Discussion

-### OpenMP Offloading Support
+### OpenMP Offload Support

-The CUDA code has been replaced with OpenMP offloading directives.
-The Makefile should be adjusted to use a compiler supporting OpenMP 5.0 and the appropriate offloading targets.
-You will likely need to specify compiler flags and environment variables to point to the correct OpenMP offloading libraries and target devices.
+The OpenMP offload implementation allows XSBench to leverage the acceleration capabilities of various devices supported by OpenMP.
+The computationally intensive parts of the code are offloaded to the target device using OpenMP directives.
+Performance will depend on the specific hardware and compiler used.

 ### Verification Support

-XSBench uses a verification scheme that generates a hash of the results.
-This hash can be compared to verify the correctness of the results across different runs and configurations (see original README for details).
+(This section remains the same as in the original README)

 ### Binary File Support

-The binary file support remains the same as described in the original README.
+(This section remains the same as in the original README)

 ## Algorithms

-### Transport Simulation Styles

-#### History-Based Transport

-(Same as in original README)

-#### Event-Based Transport

-(Same as in original README)

-### Cross Section (XS) Lookup Methods

-#### Nuclide Grid

-(Same as in original README)

-#### Unionized Energy Grid

-(Same as in original README)

-#### Logarithmic Hash Grid

-(Same as in original README)
+(This section remains the same as in the original README)

 ## Optimized Kernels

-(Same as in original README)
+(This section remains the same as in the original README)

 ## Citing XSBench

-(Same as in original README)
+(This section remains the same as in the original README)

 ## Development Team

-(Same as in original README)
+(This section remains the same as in the original README)
 ```